Tacos al Pastor

 Eating Your Way Through Puerto Vallarta

-If you want help planning your Puerto Vallarta trip — from where to eat to where to stay and everything in between — that’s exactly what I’m here for.
-Fill out this form and let’s start planning or feel free to email me with any questions.
+If you want help planning your trip — from where to stay to where to eat and everything in between —that’s exactly what I do.
+You can work with me here or reach out with any questions.

-Whatever you do in Puerto Vallarta — find a Pacifico, a paloma or un trago de raicilla, pull up a chair somewhere with a view and just sit for a while.
-That’s the whole point.
+Whatever else you do in Puerto Vallarta — find a Pacifico, a paloma or un trago de raicilla and enjoy one more sunset.

 See you south of the border!